Chemical Wedding – Image, matter and the (un)making of synthetic white

 2020-2024 (published 2025)

-Building on this research, and drawing on methods and conceptual possibilities that emerge from art making, I propose the methods of sludging and shifting, together with the concept of the homeorhetic, as ways of critically intervening in this visual regime.
-Through this case study, the project more broadly reimagines the relationship between image, matter and synthetic materials.
+Building on this research, I develop the methods of sludging and shifting, together with the concept of the homeorhetic, as ways of intervening in this visual regime.
+Through this case study, the project interrogates the threshold between pre-verbal materiality and fully formed images.